Periyar: Allegations of Caste Bias

-Periyar was born into a Telugu-speaking Naidu (Balija) family, and although he fiercely criticised Brahmin hegemony, some critics from within the Tamil nationalist and Dravidianist factions have accused him of harbouring implicit biases in favour of his own caste and linguistic community.
+Periyar was born into a Kannada-speaking Naidu (Balija) family, and although he fiercely criticised Brahmin hegemony, some critics from within the Tamil nationalist and Dravidianist factions have accused him of harbouring implicit biases in favour of his own caste and linguistic community.
 Notably, his critiques were often directed disproportionately at Tamil Brahmins, while relatively sparing Telugu Brahmins and other Telugu-speaking dominant castes.

 Tamil nationalist ideologues have occasionally accused Periyar of promoting anti-Tamil rhetoric under the guise of rationalism and modernism, suggesting that his Telugu background may have influenced his critical stance on Tamil culture.
-However, many scholars argue that Periyar’s positions were rooted in his rationalist and anti-caste ideology, rather than ethnic or linguistic favouritism.
+However, many scholars argue that Periyar's positions were rooted in his rationalist and anti-caste ideology, rather than ethnic or linguistic favouritism.

+In his letter to then Tamil Nadu CM K. Kamaraj dated 5 November 1957, Jawaharlal Nehru condemned Periyar for his anti-Brahmin campaign, which called upon people to embrace violence against the Brahmins.
+He remarked Periyar as being a criminal and a lunatic and insisted that Periyar be put in a lunatic asylum and "his perverted mind treated there."

 Marriage to Maniammai

 In 1949, Periyar married Maniammai (also known as Annai E.V.R.
 Maniammai), a woman several decades younger than him.
 The marriage took place when Periyar was 70 years old and Maniammai was in her early 30s.
 This union was met with considerable criticism both inside and outside the Dravidian movement.

-Critics argued that the marriage contradicted Periyar’s earlier positions on social reform and celibacy, accusing him of moral hypocrisy.
+Critics argued that the marriage contradicted Periyar's earlier positions on social reform and celibacy, accusing him of moral hypocrisy.
 The most notable dissent came from C.N.
-Annadurai, Periyar’s protégé and the founder of the Dravida Munnetra Kazhagam (DMK), who distanced himself from Periyar following the marriage.
+Annadurai, Periyar's protégé and the founder of the Dravida Munnetra Kazhagam (DMK), who distanced himself from Periyar following the marriage.
 Annadurai remarked, “We respected Periyar as a father figure, but how can a father marry his own daughter?”
 This controversy contributed to a split within the Dravidar Kazhagam (DK), leading to the establishment of the DMK in 1949.

 Supporters of Periyar defended the marriage as a practical decision aimed at ensuring the continuity of the Self-Respect Movement after his death.
 Periyar himself explained that the marriage was necessary to appoint a legal heir for the movement and to secure his property.
-After Periyar’s death in 1973, Maniammai took over the leadership of the Dravidar Kazhagam.
+After Periyar's death in 1973, Maniammai took over the leadership of the Dravidar Kazhagam.

 Some Tamil biographical sources and essays interpret the marriage as symbolic and strategic rather than romantic, reflecting the need for a loyal and trustworthy successor.